 This article is sponsored by Camaloon, the Barcelona-based start-up that specializes in creating high-quality customized products, made especially for you.

 Even in 2015, working remotely remains an elusive reality for most employees with demanding, full-time jobs.
 In fact, at first glance, it seems exclusively reserved for people who use Instagram to make friends jealous – those lucky few who manage to wing “jobs” writing blog entries while lounging on a beach in Antigua.

-The truth is that fine white sand in your USB port equals an expensive repairs bill.
+The truth is that fine white sand in your USB port equals an expensive repair bill.
 And that, contrary to popular belief, working outside the office doesn’t necessarily offer the stress-free lifestyle that many might imagine.

-To find out more, I caught up with Lino Uruñuela, SEO manager at Barcelona-based start-up Camaloon that specializes in personalized products – and an old hand at working the corporate life over 500km from his office.
+To learn more, I caught up with Lino Uruñuela, SEO manager at Barcelona-based start-up Camaloon, that specializes in personalized products – and an old hand at working the corporate life over 500km from his office.

 You’re employed at an office in Barcelona and live in San Sebastián.
-Hardly anyone in your team sees you regularly.
+Hardly anyone on your team sees you regularly.
 Do you ever work in your pajamas?

 No!
-It’s really important that before starting work that you have a morning ritual.
+It’s really important that before starting work you have a morning ritual.
 In my case, I get up, have breakfast, and take my dog for a walk.
 If you just roll out of bed and open your laptop, you’re not going to be mentally alert.

 Working remotely is usually a privilege for freelancers.
 Do you think it’s going to be the norm for regularly employed people in 10 years’ time?